rml-lee/rml-lee/README.md

 #  <h1 align="center">👋 Hi, I’m Raheem Lee.</h1>

+Welcome to my portfolio!
 I am a GSU graduate with a passion for data analytics.
 I have a strong foundation in data analysis, data cleaning, and programming languages such as SQL and Python.

 In this portfolio, you will find projects that showcase my skills in: